What is RBAC?

 RBAC is an allow model

 RBAC is an allow model.
 What this means is that when you are assigned a role, RBAC allows you to perform certain actions, such as read, write, or delete.
-So, if one role assignment grants you read permissions to a resource group and a different role assignment grants you write permissions to the same resource group, you will have write permissions on that resource group.
+So, if one role assignment grants you read permissions to a resource group and a different role assignment grants you write permissions to the same resource group, you will have read and write permissions on that resource group.

 RBAC has something called